nodejs/package-maintenance/docs/drafts/dependency-management-guidelines.md

 ### Defining the dependency version ranges

-JavaScript ecosystem relies on [semantic versioning](https://semver.org/) and most packages respect its rules.
+The JavaScript ecosystem relies on [semantic versioning](https://semver.org/) and most packages respect its rules.
 Therefore, it is usually recommended that your `package.json` accepts new minor/patch releases of your dependencies automatically.
 This is the default behavior of npm - when you first `npm install [new dependency]`, it will by default prefix the version with a `^` to indicate that all new releases under the same major version are acceptable.

 You may also use a tilde (`~`) character instead of the caret (`^`), to only accept bugfix (patch) releases, but this may mean that your dependency will become out of date sooner.